Marry Me Chicken Soup

 • Seasonings and garnishes: This easy soup is seasoned with Italian seasoning, garlic powder, red pepper flakes, spinach, and Parmesan for extra umami goodness.

 This one-pot meal couldn’t be easier to make.
-It takes about 30 minutes on the stovetop with very little chopping and prep work.
+It takes about 30 minutes on the stovetop with minimal chopping and prep work.
 Here’s how to make the soup.

 A black Staub pot on a marble surface contains sautéed onions and caramelized ingredients, perfect for crafting a comforting marry me chicken soup.
 A white and green striped towel is partially visible beside the pot.